IBM-Cloud/techxchange2023-labs/docs/dalab-2048/20-administrator.md

 # Assign and monitor access as Administrator

+Administrators act as *Access Managers* to assign and monitor access among human users and non-human identities (like programs, APIs, etc.) in a cloud environment.
+Their responsibilities include:
+* Evaluating access needs;
+* Assigning and automating access types;
+* Monitoring and updating access as environment evolves.

 As you work through this lab, you will select a different trusted profile that corresponds to each role within Hill Valley Bank.
 Let's start with the **Administrator** role.

-Access Managers assign and monitor access among human users and non-human identities (like programs, APIs, etc.) in a cloud environment.
+You will walk through the identity and access management concepts and review the configuration that was prepared for the lab.
+There are no changes to be done in this section.

 ## Log in as Administrator